live-clones/dolfin-adjoint/docs/source/download/index.rst

 Docker container
 ============

-A Docker container with dolfin-adjoint compiled with the latest FEniCS, PETSc and SLEPc is available on `Dockerhub<https://hub.docker.com/r/fenicsproject/dolfin-adjoint>`.
+A Docker container with dolfin-adjoint compiled against the latest FEniCS, PETSc and SLEPc is available on `Dockerhub<https://hub.docker.com/r/fenicsproject/dolfin-adjoint>`.
 Here are the instructions: